fastapi/full-stack-fastapi-template/backend/README.md

 $ bash ./scripts/test.sh
 ```

-The tests run with Pytest, modify and add tests to `./backend/app/tests/`.
+The tests are run with Pytest, modify and add tests to `./backend/app/tests/`.

 If you use GitHub Actions the tests will run automatically.